richardanaya/web.rs/README.md

 # js-wasm
 <a href="https://docs.rs/js"><img src="https://img.shields.io/badge/docs-latest-blue.svg?style=flat-square" alt="docs.rs docs" /></a>

-This project wants to be a simple, easy to learn, technology-agnostic way to call JavaScript from WebAssembly.
+JavaScript from WebAssembly should be a joy to use together.
+This project aims to provide a simple, easy to learn, technology-agnostic way bridge the two worlds.

 <p align="center">
   <img width="460" height="300" src="images/undraw_good_team_m7uu.png">